 It's not so simple to tell the difference without rather modern analytical tools.
 I will get to that later, too.

 carbon content that simply does not rust.
-Its "secret"
+Its "secret" has recently

 phosphates that together form a stable protective layer on its surface.

 This basic paper from R. Balasubramaniam relates the story of the pillar in great detail and goes into great length to describe its microstructure and the history of its investigation.
 His second article is shorter and asks if we can learn anything from the old phosphorous-iron?
 Not surprisingly, his answer is: yes, indeed!